Become a Counselor in Georgia

-LPCs in Georgia can expect to pay the following fees for their application, renewal, examination, and other licensure expenses:
+LPCs in Georgia can expect to pay the following fees for their application:

 LPC/APC Application: $100

-Georgia LPC licenses expire biennially on each even-numbered year.
-License renewal requires payment of the appropriate renewal fees (see above) and the completion of Continuing Education.
+Georgia LPC licenses expire biennially on September 30th of each even-numbered year.
+License renewal requires an application, payment of the appropriate renewal fees and the completion of continuing education requirement.

 Continuing Education (CE)

-Thirty-five hours of CE are required for LPC license renewal in Georgia.
+Thirty-five hours of CE are required for licensure as a professional counselor renewal in Georgia.
 At least five of these hours must focus on professional ethics and may not be obtained through independent study or online.
 Independent study in general is limited to five hours.

 Additionally, at least 15 hours must be “core hours,” focusing on professional counseling content.
 Core hours may be obtained through graduate-level education, conferences, workshops, seminars, or online courses sponsored, co-sponsored, or approved by a counseling professional association or counseling academic department.

-The remaining hours may be “related hours,” exploring connected subjects, such as psychiatry, psychiatric nursing, or psychology.
+The remaining hours may be “related hours,” exploring connected subjects, such as psychiatry, psychiatric nursing, psychology, or pastoral counseling.
 These may be obtained through activities sponsored, co-sponsored, or approved by professional associations or academic departments in psychiatry, psychiatric nursing, psychology, social work, marriage and family therapy, or allied professions and health specialties.

-Finally, no more than 20 hours of CE can be from any one course, workshop, or presentation.
-(This limit does not apply to professional conferences that offer multiple presentations.)
+Finally, no more than 20 hours of CE can be from any one course, workshop, or presentation with the exception of professional conferences offering multiple presentations.